ninjaframework/ninja/ninja-core/src/site/markdown/documentation/deployment.md

 application you are running.
 Second <code>ninja.port</code> allows you to select the port on which your application is starting.

 Init.d script to run Ninja as standalone service on Linux
 ---------------------------------------------------------

-If you want to register you Ninja standalone application on your Linux (Debian, Ubuntu) you can use and adapt the following script.
+If you want to register your Ninja standalone application on your Linux box (Debian, Ubuntu) you can use and adapt the following script.
 The script should be copied at /etc/init.d/ninja and can be run via <code>service ninja start</code>.